Skip to main content

 Saturday in the Park Main Stage

 After the concert on Saturday night, Saturday in the Park usually features Sioux City's best Fourth of July fireworks show, beginning sometime between 10:30pm and midnight.
 (The last performance is always scheduled to be over by about 10pm, but sometimes things run behind schedule by the end of the day due to weather, technical delays, performer health, and/or audience demand for encores.
 When Aretha Franklin was here it was like midnight before we got fireworks...and totally worth the wait to hear more of her spectacular vocals!)
-This year, fireworks are scheduled for Saturday, July 1st after the Earth, Wind, and Fire last song.
+This year, fireworks are scheduled for Saturday, July 1st after the last song from The Bleachers.

-Oher acts planned for the main stage in 2023 include:
+Oher acts planned for the main stage in 2024 include (links are to artist youtube channels):

 The Abe Stage at Saturday in the Park

 The Abe Stage is Saturday in the Park's alternative stage, offering a wider variety of musical genres and a chance to discover new favorite musical artists!
-The Abe Stage is normally located near the southeast corner of the park by its famous Abraham Lincoln statue, but in 2021 was located near the playground in the north central park of the park, just off Stone Park Boulevard due to water tower construction, and I haven't heard what the planned location is for 2023.
+The Abe Stage is normally located near the southeast corner of the park by its famous Abraham Lincoln statue.

 Saturday in the Park Kids Zone